Augmentation Invariant Manifold Learning: Introduction

-where $(X_i,X_{i^+})$ is a pair of augmented data of the same sample, $(X_i,X_{i^-})$ is a pair of data from different samples, $W_{i,i^-}$ is the weight between $X_i$ and $X_{i^-}$, $\Rcal(\Theta_\beta)$ is the regularization term, and $\lambda_1,\lambda_2$ are tuning parameters.
-Unlike existing self-supervised representation learning methods, the new loss function keeps the local similarity between negative data pairs and adds a regularization term to avoid dimensional collapse.
-Since modern optimization techniques can be applied, the new loss function can be seen as a generalizable and computational efficient version of augmentation invariant manifold learning.
+where $X'_i$ and $X''_i$ are two independent augmented copies of $X_i$, $\pi$ is a random permutation of $\Scal$ such that $\pi(i)$ is matched with $i$, $W_{i,\pi(i)}$ is the weight between $X'_{i}$ and $X''_{\pi(i)}$, $\Rcal(\Theta_\beta)$ is the regularization term, and $\lambda_1,\lambda_2$ are tuning parameters.
+Unlike existing self-supervised representation learning methods, the new loss function keeps the local similarity between negative data pairs, which are usually defined as augmented copies of different samples in contrastive learning \citep{chen2020simple,radford2021learning}, and adds a regularization term to avoid dimensional collapse.
+The reformulation of augmentation invariant manifold learning allows the generalization of the representation to the new points in a constant time and improves the computational complexity to $O(m)$.